-Enter the TOTAL number of operating arrangements, including the sampled operation labeled on the face page of the Questionnaire in Item Code box 0923.
-Entering a "2" indicates the operator makes day-to-day decisions for two operations (the one labeled on the Face page of the Questionnaire and one additional operation).
+Enter the TOTAL number of operating arrangements, including the sampled operation labeled on the face page of the questionnaire in Item Code box 0922 on the face page.
+Entering a "2" indicates the operator makes day-to-day decisions for two operations (the one labeled on the face page of the questionnaire and one additional operation).